RoboJackets/apiary/README.md

 # Security reporting

-Any security issues with the code or any RoboJackets-managed deployment (*.robojackets.org) should be reported to [apiary@robojackets.org](mailto:apiary@robojackets.org).
+Any security issues with the Apiary code or any RoboJackets-managed Apiary deployment (*.robojackets.org) should be reported to [apiary@robojackets.org](mailto:apiary@robojackets.org).
 This will notify our development and operations teams and you should receive a response within 8 business hours.